$4.00 Adults & Children 12 and over

 Schweineschnitzel "Wiener Art"$15.95

-Pork Cutlets braded and fried, served with spätzle and red cabbage, ad brown sauce
+Pork Cutlets braded and fried, served with spätzle, red cabbage, and brown sauce

 Schweizer Schnitzel $16.95

-Breaded Pork Cutlet stuffed with Black Forest ham & Swiss cheese, served with spätzle and vegetables
+Breaded Pork Cutlet, stuffed with Black Forest ham & Swiss cheese, served with spätzle, vegetables, and brown sauce

 Rahmragout vom Schwein $15.95